hartwigmedical/documentation/accessing-hartwig-data-through-gcp.md

 When using any cloud platform, its very important to understand the cost of operations.
 The good news is, GCP is very competitively priced and will also help alleviate load on internal HPCs and staff.

-GCP has a very simple pricing model (linear on CPU, memory and storage) and you can find all the details [here](https://cloud.google.com/pricing)
+GCP has a very simple pricing model (linear on CPU, memory and storage) and you can find all the details [here](https://cloud.google.com/pricing) .

 When using GCP compute resources we strongly recommend using [Pre-emptible VMs](https://cloud.google.com/compute/docs/instances/preemptible), which will save 80% on CPU and memory.

 Within GCP, egress (traffic that exist an entity or network boundary) may be charged.
 See details [here](https://cloud.google.com/compute/network-pricing).

 We suggest using the [pricing calculator](https://cloud.google.com/products/calculator) to get an estimate for your workload.
 That said, here are some key costs to keep in mind (for the most up-to-date price please check the pricing calculator):
-- Using a 32cpu 120GB virtual machine for one hour will cost about $1.60/€1.42 or $0.30/€0.27 if pre-emptible.
+- Using a 32cpu 120GB virtual machine for one hour will cost about $1.60/€1.42 or $0.30/€0.27 if pre-emptible
-- Storing 1TB of data for a month will cost about $20/€18.
+- Storing 1TB of data for a month will cost about $20/€18
-- *Downloading 1TB of data to a local server will cost about $120/€106*
+- Downloading 1TB of data to a local server will cost about $120/€106
-- Aligning 100 samples sequenced to 90x with BWA and storing CRAM for 1 year costs approximately $3100/€2755 (~$700/€622 for the compute and $2400/€2133 storage).
+- Aligning 100 samples sequenced to 90x with BWA and storing CRAM for 1 year costs approximately $3100/€2755 (~$700/€622 for the compute and $2400/€2133 storage)

 ### Privacy and Security